Creating a Canvas

 Entry schedule types

-You can control other aspects of your Canvas’ behavior from the Entry Audience window, including rules for re-eligibility and frequency capping settings.
+You can control other aspects of the Canvas behavior from the Entry Audience window, including rules for re-eligibility and frequency capping settings.
+Note that action-based delivery is unavailable for Canvas components with in-app messages.

-using the Canvas Entry Properties Object
+using the Canvas entry properties object.

 Should the window of re-eligibility be less than the maximum duration of the Canvas, a user will be allowed to re-enter and receive more than one component’s messages.
 In the edge case where a user’s re-entry reaches the same component as its previous entry, Braze will deduplicate that component’s messages.

-In the event where a user re-enters the Canvas, reaches the same component as their previous entry, and is eligible for an in-app message for each entry, the user will get the message twice (depending on in-app message priority) as long as they re-open a session two times.
+If a user re-enters the Canvas, reaches the same component as their previous entry, and is eligible for an in-app message for each entry, the user will get the message twice (depending on in-app message priority) as long as they re-open a session two times.

-After you choose your delivery method, adjust those settings appropriately, and move on to setting your target audience.
+After you choose your delivery method, adjust those settings appropriately and move on to setting your target audience.

 Step 2c: Set your target entry audience